 Hi!
-My name is Nargiza and I come far from Central Asia, Uzbekistan!
-For me traveling to Ecuador was something completely exotic because every time I went out exploring I got amazed by its green landscapes, dense jungles, inspiring mountains and breathtaking views.
-I wanted to travel smart considering my low level of spanish and first visit to South America.
-To save as much time, money and nerves as I could I asked my friends for travel agency recommendations in Ecuador which led me to Ecuatraveling travel company.
-Since then, my journey began: I started my travels in the Sierra of Ecuador which was full of volcanoes, mountains, forests and my FAVORITE animals LLAMAS!
-Later I traveled to the west of Ecuador in search of beautiful waterfalls and I found more than I could ever imagine!
-So in this blog I want to tell you more about my trip to a small town called La Mana.
+My name is Nargiza and I come from far away: Uzbekistan, in Central Asia!
+For me, traveling to Ecuador was something completely exotic because every time I went out exploring, I got amazed by its green landscapes, dense jungles, inspiring mountains, and breathtaking views.
+Considering my low level in Spanish, my first time visiting South America and my desire to save money and time, I decided to book my trip through a travel agency.
+I asked my friends for recommendations in Ecuador, which led me to Ecuatraveling travel company.
+Since then, my journey began: I started my travel in the Sierra of Ecuador, which was full of volcanoes, mountains, forests and my FAVORITE animals, LLAMAS!
+Then, I traveled to the West of Ecuador in search of beautiful waterfalls, and I found more than I could ever imagine!
+So, in this blog, I want to tell you more about my trip to a small town called La Mana.

 We set off at 6 in the morning from Pujili, a small town in the Andes of Ecuador and expected a road trip of 3 hours.
 And WOW!
-Those three hours made one of the best memorable moments in my life.
-I was so sleepy but couldn’t take a single nap because the beautiful landscape kept me astonished with my eyes wild open.
-We just kept driving all the way up and it seemed we were reaching the sky.
-Within such a short time the climate and diversity of nature changed so many times.
-First, it was dry, cold and the mountains were colorful green with a small population around.
-Later the scene changed: it felt warmer, wilder and we were surrounded by huge rocky mountains.
-The most amazing fact is that we were always driving so close along the mountains which allowed me to take a closer look at the exciting highlands.
+Those 3 hours remain one of the most memorable moments of my life.
+I was so sleepy but couldn't take a single nap because the beautiful landscape kept me astonished and my eyes wild open.
+We kept driving all the way up and it looked like we were reaching the sky.
+Within such a short time, the climate and diversity of nature changed so many times.
+First, it was dry, cold and the mountains were a colorful green with little inhabitants in the area.
+Later, the scene changed: it felt warmer, wilder and we were surrounded by huge rocky mountains.
+The most amazing fact is that we were always driving so close to the mountains that it allowed me to take a closer look at the exciting highlands.
 I felt so little and insignificant in this big world, my soul was full of gratitude.
 Next hour, the scenery made a switch to warm and humid climate, the mountains covered with dense, intense green vegetation growing tall and wild.
-I saw rivers running so alive between the jungle paths.
-Everything was so fresh so I opened the window to fill my lungs with pure air.
+I saw rivers running in such a lively way between the jungle paths.
+Everything seemed so fresh, so I opened the window to fill my lungs with pure air.

 Within the next ten minutes we arrived at the waterfalls.
 All areas surrounded by rushing rivers, plants and trees.
 I loved how waterfalls shaped themselves, it is like a museum when you go from one painting to another not having to go far.
 The hike was easy and enjoyable.
 We were using ropes from tree to the tree to climb which made the experience more adventurous and fun.
 The waters were crystal clear and refreshing so we couldn't resist swimming.
 Despite the powerful streams of water washing us away we could make it under the waterfall!
 Everybody was laughing, screaming happily.
 I felt proud we visited all 7 waterfalls.
 Each one is unique and magical in its own way.